 [ES354] Marine Ecology Listed as Biology 354.
 Three or four credit hours.

 ES356s Aquatic Ecology Concern over the impact of human activities on aquatic communities and ecosystems has brought aquatic ecology to the forefront of public attention.
-Through lecture, discussion, writing assignments, and laboratory work, students will explore the major ecological principles that influence the physical, chemical, and biological organization of aquatic ecosystems.
-Experimental approaches and sampling techniques used by limnologists will be employed in local lakes, streams, and rivers, as well as in the laboratory to investigate topics of concern in freshwater ecosystems, including eutrophication, pollution, land use change, invasive species, and the impact of climate change.
+Through lecture, discussion, and writing assignments, students will explore the major ecological principles that influence the physical, chemical, and biological organization of aquatic ecosystems.
 Prerequisite: Environmental Studies 271, a W1 course, and sophomore or higher standing.
-Four credit hours.
+Three credit hours.
 W2.
 Bruesewitz

 [ES358] Ecological Field Study in Moorea Biological diversity, ecology, and conservation of marine ecosystems in Moorea, French Polynesia.
 Involves qualitative and quantitative field studies of the biological diversity and ecology of coral reef ecosystems; field-based investigation of the environmental challenges facing these ecosystems; discussions with conservation practitioners about innovative conservation solutions and the efficacy of local marine protected areas; exposure to the culture and history of Polynesian Islanders, including pre-European ecosystem management practices and traditional ecological knowledge of marine biodiversity and ecosystem function.
 Lectures, films, and discussions of assigned readings during the first week followed by a 20-day field trip.
 Cost: TBD.
 Financial aid available for qualified students.
 Prerequisite: Biology 131 or 164 or Environmental Studies 118, and permission of the instructor.
 Three credit hours.